Kent County Cricket Club: Kent cricket legends' walkway

 As part of the redevelopment of Kent's home ground, the St Lawrence Ground in Canterbury, the county planned to develop a "legends' walkway" at the entrance to the ground.
 A public vote was held to select 12 former players of the club to honour in the walkway.
 The 12 players were named in June 2011.
 They included Alfred Mynn, who played for the county in the 19th century, Les Ames, Colin Blythe, Tich Freeman and Frank Woolley from the first half of the 20th century, Godfrey Evans and Doug Wright from the 1930s–50s era, and Colin Cowdrey, Alan Knott, Brian Luckhurst, John Shepherd and Derek Underwood from the teams of the 1960s and 70s.
 The first bricks were produced for the walkway in April 2012 although they were removed during development of the ground in 2017–18 and moved adjacent to the Nackington Road entrance.

 Captains

-As of 2021 the current club captain of Kent is Sam Billings, who was appointed in January 2018, replacing Sam Northeast.
-In total 33 men have been appointed as club captain, beginning with Lord Harris in 1875.
+Daniel Bell-Drummond is the current club captain.
+He was appointed in October 2023, replacing Sam Billings who resigned following the end of the 2023 season.

+In total 34 men have been appointed as club captain, beginning with Lord Harris in 1875.
 Colin Cowdrey captained the side for the longest span in the County Championship era, serving between 1957 and 1971.
 Ted Dillon led the county to the County Championship title three times, the only man to captain Kent to more than one championship title.
 Mike Denness' side of the early 1970s won six one-day titles in his five years as captain.

 Current squad

-Of the players in the current squad Sam Billings, Joe Denly and Zak Crawley have appeared in Test matches and limited overs cricket for the England cricket team.
-Fred Klaassen has played ODI and T20 cricket for the Netherlands and Grant Stewart T20 Internationals for Italy.
+Of the players in the current squad Sam Billings, Joe Denly, Zak Crawley, and Matt Parkinson have appeared in Test matches and limited overs cricket for the England cricket team.
+Fred Klaassen has played One Day International and Twenty20 International cricket for the Netherlands and Grant Stewart T20 Internationals for Italy.